 Another way to get to Pisa Airport is by private transfer.
 There are various companies that offers many solutions to get to Pisa, with private cars for 3 people, or minivans for 6 or 8 people, so no matter the size of the group you will find something suitable.

-You can book your private transfer from Florence to Pisa Airport here.
+You can book your private transfer from Florence to Pisa Airport on Welcome Pickup, my recommended provider for private transfer services.

 By bus or train